 Reading Time: 10 minutes

 Can a pothole damage your car?
 Most definitely, and they do.
-When you hear that soul-jarring ThudCrunch! while your steering wheel violently jerks out of your hand, and your brand new Firestone disappears down a mini Grand Canyon, there may be more at stake than just a bent rim or blown tire.
+ThudCrunch!
+Your steering wheel violently jerks out of your hand, and your brand new Firestone disappears down a mini Grand Canyon.
+With potholes there may be more at stake than just a bent rim or blown tire.

-Research from institutes such as AAA shows potholes cause an estimated $3 billion worth of blown tires, busted axles, and other damages each year.
+Research from the AAA shows potholes cause an estimated $3 billion worth of blown tires, busted axles, and other damages each year.

-If you need your car to be at a destination that is far away, perhaps in another state, it is a much safer option to ship it with an auto shipping company like Nationwide Auto Transport.
-Read Car Shipping Made Easy [2020 Auto Shipping Guide] if you want to know about the advantages of shipping your vehicle, and read this post if you want to learn about pothole hazards, and how to try and prevent becoming another holey statistic.
+When your car needs to be in another state, ship it with an auto shipping company like Nationwide Auto Transport.
+Read Car Shipping Made Easy, if you want to know about the advantages of shipping your vehicle.
+Read this post if you want to learn about pothole hazards, and how to try and prevent becoming another holey statistic.